AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Physical origin scenarios for AT2019cmw

 \section{Physical origin scenarios for AT2019cmw}

 In this section, we consider several different physical interpretations in order to explain AT2019cmw's observed characteristics.

-Although it has in the past been classified and analysed as a featureless TDE in the sample studies from \citet{mummery_fundamental_2024} and \citet{yao_tidal_2023}, and appears spectrally similar to the featureless TDEs from \citet{hammerstein_final_2023}, it lacks a concrete `smoking gun' that definitively pins down its physical origin such as detected X-ray or radio emission.
+AT2019cmw has been previously classified and analysed as a featureless TDE in the sample studies from \citet{mummery_fundamental_2024} and \citet{yao_tidal_2023}, and appears spectrally similar to the featureless TDEs from \citet{hammerstein_final_2023}, as we show in Figure~\ref{fig:Spectra_cmw} where AT2018jbv is plotted for comparison.
+However, it lacks a concrete `smoking gun' that definitively pins down its physical origin, such as detected X-ray or radio emission.
 As a result, we briefly consider here some potential alternative physical interpretations for AT2019cmw's observed characteristics.